Dental Implants – Edison, NJ

 Health & Oral Hygiene

 Keeping your mouth clean is essential for your dental implants in Edison to form a strong foundation in your jaw.
 Starting on the day after your surgery, you can brush and floss as normal, but be careful near the implant site.
-You should also rinse your mouth with saltwater at least two or three times a day (ideally after eating) to soothe irritates tissues, reduce harmful bacteria, and encourage healing.
+You should also rinse your mouth with saltwater at least two or three times a day (ideally after eating) to soothe irritated tissues, reduce harmful bacteria, and encourage healing.
 You can use mouthwash as well, but avoid mouthwash that contains alcohol.

 What to Do After Your New Teeth Are Attached